 module load allas allas-conf cd /scratch/<your-project> swift download <bucket-name> your-dataset.tar

 Anything that needs to be stored for a longer time (project life-time) should be copied back to Allas.
-CSC may at some point start cleaning the scratch drives so that files older than 90 days will be automatically removed.
-However, this clean-up process has not yet been activated.
+The scratch disk area will be regularly cleaned of old files, and should not be used to store anything important long-term.

 Some CPU nodes and all GPU nodes also have fast local NVME drives with at least 3.6 TB disk space.
 This space is available only during the execution of the Slurm job, and is cleaned up afterwards.
 For data intensive jobs it is often worthwhile to copy the data to the NVME at the start of the job and then to store the final results on the scratch drive at the end of the job.
 See below for more information on how to use the fast local NVME drive.

 Using the shared file system efficiently

 The training data for machine learning models often consists of a huge number of

 files.
 A typical example is training a neural network with tens of thousands of

 relatively small JPEG image files.
 Unfortunately the Lustre file system used in